 Ryuji Takagi and Bartosz Regula, "General Resource Theories in Quantum Mechanics and Beyond: Operational Characterization via Discrimination Tasks", Physical Review X 9 3, 031053 (2019).

 Sébastien Designolle, Máté Farkas, and Jędrzej Kaniewski, "Incompatibility robustness of quantum measurements: a unified framework", New Journal of Physics 21 11, 113053 (2019).

 Junki Mori, "Operational characterization of incompatibility of quantum channels with quantum state discrimination", Physical Review A 101 3, 032331 (2020).

 Roope Uola, Tristan Kraft, and Alastair A. Abbott, "Quantification of quantum dynamics with input-output games", Physical Review A 101 5, 052306 (2020).

 Roope Uola, Tristan Kraft, Jiangwei Shang, Xiao-Dong Yu, and Otfried Gühne, "Quantifying Quantum Resources with Conic Programming", Physical Review Letters 122 13, 130404 (2019).

-The above citations are from SAO/NASA ADS (last updated successfully 2020-05-31 21:49:40).
+The above citations are from Crossref's cited-by service (last updated successfully 2020-05-31 21:49:39) and SAO/NASA ADS (last updated successfully 2020-05-31 21:49:40).
 The list may be incomplete as not all publishers provide suitable and complete citation data.